epogrebnyak/abacus/README.md

    (assets, equity, liabilities, income and expenses).

-   You can also specify contra accounts such as depreciation (contra account to fixed assets), discounts and cashback (contra accounts to sales).
+   You can also specify contra accounts such as depreciation (offset fixed assets), discounts and cashback (offset sales) or others.

+   Retained earnings account name must be specified explicitly in the chart
+   - this way we know where to close accounts at accounting period end.

 ```python